 Criminal Defense Lawyers in Wise County, Texas

 The attorneys at the Law Offices of Steven Williams have the extensive experience you need for a wide range of Texas criminal charges, from traffic infractions, DWI’s, drug charges, to murder.
 If you have been charged with a crime in the Wise County area, or the surrounding counties and communities, we can help!
-We represent individuals charged with any adult or juvenile offense occurring in Wise County Texas, or the surrounding counties and communities, including, but not limited to, the following:
+We represent individuals charged with any adult occurring in Wise County Texas, or the surrounding counties and communities, including, but not limited to, the following:

 - State Crimes: These are actions or failures to act that are made criminal by a state law rather than a federal law.
 They comprise the majority of criminal charges.

 - Federal Crimes: These are crimes or offenses that are made illegal by federal law, rather than state law.